Part 1

 But what underlies our disappointment?
 An uncaring God?
 An inept God?
 Or faulty expectations?

-Conversely, faith in God is the logical response to an accurate understanding of him and his provision for affliction.
+Conversely, faith in God is the logical response to an accurate understanding of him and of his provision for affliction.

 Part 9